cyroul82/WeatherApp/README.md

 ﻿# WeatherApp
-Application to get the weather
+Application to get the weather<br>
-This app's using google API et darsky API
+This app's using google API et darsky API<br>
 In order to use the app, please get your own API from https://darksky.net/dev